biancagotaski/eks-infra/README.md

 terraform apply -auto-approve
 ```

-You can change this template as per your infrastructure requirements, and use this kubernetes cluster to deploy your application on AWS.
+You can change this template as per your infrastructure requirements and use this Kubernetes cluster to deploy your application on AWS.